 The Company's obligations to Note-holders, and to other secured creditors, are secured under a deed of charge that grants security over all of its assets in favour of the security trustee.
-The principal assets of the Company are loans made to Fosse Funding Limited, a group company, whose obligations in respect of these loans, are secured under a deed of charge which grants security over all its assets, primarily comprising shares in a portfolio of residential mortgage loans, in favour of the security trustee.
-These mortgages fail the recognition criteria described in IFRS 9 and as such are represented by a receivable on the balance sheet of Fosse Funding Limited, though legally Fosse Funding Limited is entitled to the income from these mortgages.
-The security trustee holds this security for the benefit of all secured creditors of Fosse Funding Limited, including the Company.
+The principal assets of the Company are loans made to Fosse Funding (No.1) Limited, a group company, whose obligations in respect of these loans, are secured under a deed of charge which grants security over all its assets, primarily comprising shares in a portfolio of residential mortgage loans, in favour of the security trustee.
+These mortgages fail the derecognition criteria described in IFRS 9 and as such are represented by a receivable on the balance sheet of Fosse Funding Limited, though legally Fosse Funding (No.1) Limited is entitled to the income from these mortgages.
+The security trustee holds this security for the benefit of all secured creditors of Fosse Funding (No.1) Limited, including the Company.

-With the exception of Class Z notes which are issued within the Banco Santander SA Group, all debt securities in issue are listed on the London Stock Exchange and are included in the amounts shown above.
+With the exception of Class Z VFN notes which are issued within the Banco Santander SA Group, all debt securities in issue as at the 31 December 2024 are listed on the London Stock Exchange and are included in the amounts shown above.